qasar/qasar.github.io/music.md

 permalink: /music/
 ---

 Below is a list of my favorite music.
-An important criteria for this list is I should have been listening to the album for at least 10 years so the list tends to favor older music.
+An important criterion for this list is I should have been listening to the album for at least 10 years so the list tends to favor older music.
 Also, since this is album centric, it tends to favor a body of music rather than one song.

 <i> Updated January 2020 </i>
 <p>&nbsp;</p>